 (b) any upgrades of the program which generally include enhancements of the software; and

 (c) all reasonable operating and technical support for your use of the software.

-You can trial the interactive Feastudy Professional demonstration program in Enhanced mode, which allows you to create new feasibility files, edit them and demo files, save all edited files, and print all reports and graphs (with a demonstration watermark across them) from those files for ten (10 days), by downloading the demo program from our website's Download page and installing it on your PC, however you will require a Password to do this.
+You can trial the interactive Feastudy Professional demonstration program in Enhanced mode, which allows you to create new feasibility files, edit them and demo files, save all edited files, and print all reports and graphs (with a demonstration watermark across them) from those files for ten (10 days), by downloading the demo program from our website's Download page and installing it on your Mac, however you will require a Password to do this.
 Please use our Contact Us form to get in touch with us and we will email the password and other relevant details to you.